Asymptotic distribution of least squares estimators for linear models with dependent errors : regular designs

 \begin{prop} Assume that each column $X_{.,j}$ is regularly varying with parameter $\alpha_{j}$.
 If the parameters $\alpha_{j}$ are all strictly greater than $-\frac{1}{2}$, then Conditions~\eqref{1}, \eqref{2} and \eqref{3} on the design are satisfied.
 Moreover, for all $j$ and $l$ in $\{1, \ldots, p\}$, the coefficients $\rho_{j,l}(k)$ do not depend on $k$ and are equal to $\frac{\sqrt{2\alpha_{j}+1} \sqrt{2\alpha_{l}+1}}{\alpha_{j}+\alpha_{l}+1}$.
 Thereby, the design is regular, and~\eqref{4bis} is satisfied provided $\alpha_{j} \neq \alpha_{l}$ for any distinct $j, l$ in $\{1, \ldots, p\}$. \end{prop}

-An other important class of regular designs are the ANOVA type designs.
-An ANOVA design is represented by a matrix whose column vectors are orthogonal to one another.
-Each coordinate of the columns are either $0$ or $1$, with consecutive sequences of $1$.
-The number of $0$ and $1$ of each column tends to infinity as $n$ tends to infinity.
+Another important class of regular designs are the ANOVA type designs.
+An ANOVA design is represented by a matrix whose column vectors are mutually orthogonal.
+Each coordinate of a column is either $0$ or $1$, with consecutive sequences of $1$'s.
+The number of $0$'s and $1$'s in each column tends to infinity as $n$ tends to infinity.

 Note that a design whose columns are either ANOVA or regularly varying is again a regular design.